|By||Juanjo Diaz de Argandona|

 |Lens||Sigma 70 – 300 DG APO @ 135 mm. – f./6.3|

-In the village of La Almoda, next to the famous spanish city of Zaragoza, it is an ancient monastery on top an small hill, with some of the greatest short-sight views of the Pyrenees.
+In the village of La Almolda, next to the famous spanish city of Zaragoza, there is an ancient monastery on top an small hill (590 meters above sea level), with some of the greatest short-sight views of the Pyrenees.

-From left to right, an overall view of PN Posts Maladeta, starting with Cotiella peak, then Posets, Perdiguero, and the King of hte Pyrenees, Aneto.
+From left to right, an overall view of National Park Posts Maladeta, starting with Cotiella peak, then Posets, Perdiguero, and the King of the Pyrenees, Aneto.

 Labeling the peaks shown in the image we can recognize some of the most important summits in the range: